 Participation, Power, Philanthropy: Putting Nonprofits and Communities in the Driver’s Seat

-As grants managers, our desire to have a positive impact on the communities we serve fuels our work.
+As grantmakers, our desire to have a positive impact on the communities we serve fuels our work.
 In order to create the greatest impact, we must work side by side with nonprofits and communities to solve problems and determine the most effective path forward.
 But what does it look like to have nonprofits and communities drive our work?
 How much participation is required to center our work on what the community tells us it needs?
 How can we be advocates for this approach to philanthropy?
+This full day workshop will answer these questions.